openvswitch/ovs/Documentation/intro/install/dpdk.rst

        $ ./configure --with-dpdk=$DPDK_BUILD

    where ``DPDK_BUILD`` is the path to the built DPDK library.
-This can be skipped if DPDK library is installed in its default location
+This can be skipped if DPDK library is installed in its default location.

+   If no path is provided to ``--with-dpdk``, but a pkg-config configuration for libdpdk is available the include paths will be generated via an equivalent ``pkg-config --cflags libdpdk``.

    .. note::
      While ``--with-dpdk`` is required, you can pass any other configuration